tapioca-san/kroPipe/README.md

 "https://vulkan-tutorial.com/"

-maybe that will be more easy to noob uses, meanwhile for now, it's hardly even to modify a simply part of it.
+maybe my engine will be more easy to noob uses, meanwhile for now, it's hardly even to modify a simply part of it.
 Im supposed to make a documentation of it, btw.